rendysyabany/rendy.syabany.me/content/professional/professional.md

 ---
-name: dasdasd work
 firstName: Rendyansyah
 lastName: Sya’bany
 description: Product Designer & Indie Maker
-about: "I thrive on transforming ideas into tangible solutions, blending aesthetics with functionality to create products that delight users.\L\n\nThe empathy-driven approach allows me to create products that truly resonate with the end-users, making a positive impact on their lives.
+about: "I thrive on transforming ideas into tangible solutions, blending aesthetics with functionality to create products that delight users.\L\n\n\n\nThe empathy-driven approach allows me to create products that truly resonate with the end-users, making a positive impact on their lives.
 I am dedicated to human-centered design principles, where the user's experience takes center stage in every decision I make."
-gallery:
-  - caption: dsadasda
-    galleryItem: /authjs.webp
-  - caption: CEOs
-    galleryItem: /Create-New-Order-Fill-1.jpg
 expertise:
   - title: Design System Architect
     bgColor: '#FFE8E8'